-The respiratory system has many parts, including the nose, mouth, throat (pharynx and larynx), windpipe (trachea), and lungs.
+The respiratory system has many parts, including the nose, mouth, throat (pharynx and larynx), windpipe (trachea) and lungs.
 Air is pulled in through the nose or mouth and is then carried down into the lungs, through a process referred to as inspiration.
 In the lungs, oxygen is transferred to the red blood cells.
-The red blood cells then carry oxygen to other organs in the body.
+The red blood cells then carry oxygen to the rest of the body.

 While oxygen is being transferred to the red blood cells, carbon dioxide is transferred from the red blood cells to the air within the lungs.
 It is then pushed out through the nose or mouth through a process referred to as expiration.